Methodist Curriculum and Call

 A practice search track in which residents examine a community where they are interested in practicing after residency

-An adventure or global track where residents travel to a community of interest somewhere in the world to study determinants of that community’s health
+An adventure or global track where residents travel to a community of interest to study determinants of that community’s health

-A Creekside track where residents select a local population of interest (e.g. LGBTQ+, adolescents, urban underserved, etc.) and study that community while continuing to see patients at Creekside
+A Creekside track where residents select a local population of interest (e.g. LGBTQIA+, adolescents, urban underserved, etc.) and study that community while continuing to see patients at Creekside

 CRITICAL CARE (SECOND YEAR)